top of page

 Flex Plus Tech team

-• 4 min read
+• 3 min read

-Is flexible PCB Itself Waterproof?
+Is a Flexible PCB Itself Waterproof?

 The answer is yes.
-This flexible circuit board composed of polyimide, copper and coating features inherent moisture-proof properties.
-The reason for choosing these materials is that they possess excellent electrical, thermal and environmental stability.
+This flexible circuit board, composed of polyimide, copper, and coating, features inherent moisture-proof properties.
+The reason for choosing these materials is their excellent electrical, thermal, and environmental stability.
+So, in its raw form, a flexible PCB is already a waterproof flex PCB.

 However, once you begin mounting components, exposing solder joints, or using connectors, the integrity of that waterproof protection can be compromised.
 That’s where coating and potting come into play.